-To file a grievance or complaint, contact Nicole Kelley, Director of Business Operations
+To file a grievance or complaint, contact Ashley Barnett 207.883.5130 | abarnett@ntinow.edu

-207.883.5130 | nkelley@ntinow.edu

 Felony Convictions

 Applicants with felony convictions MUST disclose this information to NTI.
 Applicants will be reviewed on a case by case basis to determine acceptance into NTI programs if such convictions would be an obstacle to employment in field.